Jonah Hill: 2010s

 In 2011, Hill starred in Bennett Miller's feature film Moneyball with Brad Pitt and Philip Seymour Hoffman.
 It garnered favorable reviews.
 Critics noted Hill's performance as a departure from his usual comedy roles.
-He received a Golden Globe nomination for Best Performance by an Actor in a Supporting Role in a Motion Picture; and in late January 2012, received his first Oscar nomination for Best Actor in a Supporting Role for the role.
+He received a Golden Globe nomination for Best Performance by an Actor in a Supporting Role in a Motion Picture; and in late January 2012, received his first Oscar nomination, for Best Actor in a Supporting Role for the role.

 In 2012, Hill co-starred with Channing Tatum in the film 21 Jump Street.
 It received an 84% rating on Rotten Tomatoes.
 He co-wrote the treatment for the 2012 film 21 Jump Street with screenwriter Michael Bacall.
 Later that year, Hill starred in the film The Watch with Ben Stiller and Vince Vaughn.
 Hill was a co-producer on the movie Brüno and did some writing for Sacha Baron Cohen, who "taught him how to become a better writer".

 In 2011, it was announced that Hill was in talks to appear in Quentin Tarantino's film Django Unchained.
 Citing a possible conflict with his commitment to The Watch, Hill lamented that to act in a Tarantino movie was "the perfect next step" in his career.
 He was able to join the Django Unchained cast in a minor role, and it was released in 2012.
 He was invited to join the Academy of Motion Picture Arts and Sciences in June 2012.

 In 2013, Hill appeared in This Is the End as himself, and in the biographical film The Wolf of Wall Street, and received his second Academy Award nomination for his work on the latter.
-In an interview with Howard Stern on January 21, 2014, Hill said he had accepted SAG's minimum wage of USD60,000 for Wolf of Wall Street.
+In an interview with Howard Stern on January 21, 2014, Hill said he had accepted SAG's minimum wage of USD60,000 for The Wolf of Wall Street.